safoex/aoc/README.md

-# ML part for Active Pose Estimation and Classification for Ambigous Objects
+#Active Pose Estimation and Classification for Ambiguous Objects

 ## Augmented Autoencoder: